-Dr Wiles has 30 years of experience in Asian Studies; South Asian Languages (Hindi, Snaskrit, Prakrits, including Pali); Buddhist meditation; lecturing and tutoring; researching management and course development.
+He has 30 years of experience in Asian Studies; South Asian Languages (Hindi, Sanskrit, Prakrits, including Pali); Buddhist meditation; lecturing and tutoring; researching management and course development.

-During his most recent appointment with the Afghanistan Research and Evaluation Unit (AREU), in Kabul Afghanistan, Dr Wiles worked with Kabul University, the National Museum of Kabul, the National Archives of Afghanistan and other agencies attempting to salvage and rebuild the region’s tertiary education system.
+During his appointment with the Afghanistan Research and Evaluation Unit (AREU), in Kabul Afghanistan, Royce worked with Kabul University, the National Museum of Afganistan, the National Archives of Afghanistan and other agencies attempting to salvage and rebuild the region’s tertiary education system.

 Some of Dr Wiles’ other interesting international professional and academic experience includes:

-- delivering training courses and lectures to Nai journalists and Stanford Law students working on Afghanistan; and
+- Delivering training courses and lectures to Nai journalists and Stanford Law students working in Afghanistan; and